GR-124/Learning_Journal/README.md

 ## 27/12/24-
 my learning journal is not very discriptive and had solutions like "google it".
 Solution: i have gone back and added more to my solutions because they were too simple and didn't tell you the answer tot the problem.

+## 07/01/25-
+camera wouldn't be smaller when I wanted to reduce its size.
+Solution: instead of changing size on the main camera i needed to change the size of virtual camera.